 Torque 6.0 only uses the cpu, devices, cpuacct, cpuset, and memory subsystems.
-While cpu and devices subsystems are required for Torque 6.0 they are not yet fully implemented.
 When pbs_mom is initialized it creates a sub-directory named torque in each of the five subsystem directories.
 When a job is started on the MOM a directory that is the full job id is created under each torque directory.
-The following is an "Is -al" submission command example from the cpuset/torque hierarchy:
+The following is an "ls -al" submission command example from the cpuset/torque hierarchy: